GenSpectrum/LAPIS-SILO/doc/config.md

 include/config/config_specification.h

-`ConfigSpecification`, describing the "metadata" on a Config struct, using `ConfigValueSpecification` for each field.
+`ConfigSpecification`, describing the "metadata" on a Config struct (using `ConfigValueSpecification` for each field).

 include/config/verified_config_source.h

-The result of the verification (`verify` method), input for `getConfig`.
+`VerifiedConfigSource`: the result of the verification (`verify` method), input for `getConfig`.

 include/config/config_key_path.h

-Source-independent abstraction for a configuration key.
+`ConfigKeyPath`: source-independent abstraction for a configuration key.

 include/config/config_value.h

 `ConfigValue`: A parsed value from user config input.

-`ConfigValueSpecification`: XXX move?

-__
 include/config/config_source_interface.h

 Declares the `verify` method.